Casey Manierka-Quaile

-Casey Manierka-Quaile, also known as Casey MQ, is a Canadian singer, musician, and writer.
+Casey Manierka-Quaile, also known as Casey MQ, is a Canadian singer, musician, film composer, songwriter, and record producer.
 In 2022, he won the Canadian Screen Award for Best Original Song at the 10th Canadian Screen Awards for "And Then We Don't", a song he co-wrote with Tika Simone for Thyrone Tommy's film Learn to Swim.
+He collaborated with artists such as Oklou, Empress of, Shygirl, Eartheater, and Vagabon.

 Career

 MQ began making music sometime during the 2010s.
 Formerly associated with the band Unbuttoned, MQ released his solo debut album, titled babycasey, in 2020.
 In the same year, he was one of the creators of Club Quarantine, a popular Zoom-based online club night for LGBTQ audiences during the COVID-19 pandemic.

 In 2021, MQ followed up with the remix album babycasey: ultra.

 He has also been a member of the reunited lineup of 1980s New Wave band Spoons, and was one of the producers on Cadence Weapon's Polaris Music Prize-winning album Parallel World.